Acceptable Use of Information Technology Resources

 Gonzaga IT resources are intended for Gonzaga business and academic purposes.
-All e-mail, electronic communication, and electronic files or documents that are transmitted, received, accessed, or stored using Gonzaga IT resources, or are created and maintained to conduct university business, are considered Gonzaga records, and are subject to review by authorized Gonzaga representatives, disclosure to law enforcement or government officials, or third parties through subpoena or other processes.
-This includes work performed from remote locations or from personally owned devices.
+All e-mail, electronic communication, and electronic files or documents that are transmitted, received, accessed, or stored using Gonzaga IT resources, or are created and maintained to conduct university business, are considered Gonzaga records when it comes to compliance with this policy, and are subject to review by authorized Gonzaga representatives consistent with the need to protect academic freedom and the notification requirements set for in the Faculty Handbook, disclosure to law enforcement or government officials, or third parties through subpoena or other processes, subject to community members’ professional and legal obligations to protect others’ information.
+This includes work performed from remote locations or personally owned devices.

 The university may be compelled by law to gather and/or disclose digital information of its users, such as pursuant to a subpoena, civil discovery hold or request, request of a governmental agency, or court order.
-Upon approval of General Counsel and one of the following: Academic Vice President, Assistant VP Human Resources, CIO; the university may access, monitor, remove, or disclose a user's communications or other data on university systems or personal devices.
+Upon approval of General Counsel and one of the following: Academic Vice President, Assistant VP Human Resources, CIO; subject to the Faculty Handbook requirements and community members’ professional and legal obligations to protect others’ confidential information, the university may access, monitor, remove, or disclose a user's communications or other data on university systems or personal devices.
 User(s) are required to cooperate in an investigation.
-In the event a user fails to cooperate, their user account credentials may be revoked and they may be subject to other action or discipline.
+In the event a user fails to cooperate, their user account credentials may be revoked, and they may be subject to other action or discipline.
 See “Enforcement” below.